 Dog-Friendly Homemade Ice Cream

-If you want to make a slightly softer ice cream dog treat, spread your treat mix thinly on a lined pan (this will make it easier to break up later) and freeze.
+If you want to make a softer frozen dog treat and don’t have an ice cream maker, you can still make your own dog-friendly ice cream, frozen yogurt, or sorbet.
+Spread your treat mix thinly on a lined pan (this will make it easier to break up later) and freeze.
 Crumble the frozen mixture into a food processor.
 Whiz it well and serve.
 Alternatively, place in freezer-safe container(s) for storage until serving.
-Tip: Depending on your mixture, if re-frozen in a large container instead of as single serve, you may need to allow it a little time to soften before scooping.
+Depending on your mixture, if re-frozen in a large container instead of as single serve, you may need to allow it a little time to soften before scooping.
 You can make homemade human ice cream and sorbet this way, too.

 If you’d prefer a softer serve ice cream texture, prepare as above, but add plain yogurt (or another dog safe liquid that suits your treat flavour and preferences) to the frozen mixture whilst blending.
 Serve straight away without re-freezing.
-Tip: The frozen mixture can be prepared, frozen, and then stored for preparation as single serving soft-serves.
+To consolidate the prepwork, the frozen mixture can be prepared, frozen, and then stored for blending as single serving soft-serves.

 Dog-Friendly Smoothies and Milkshakes